310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Souma %}
 Indeed.
 It feels cool and pleasant here.

-Not only did I have the honor of performing with people other than my *“yu-nit,”* but it was also very refreshing.
+And most of all, I had the honor of performing with people other than my *“yu-nit.”* It feels very refreshing.
 That does not mean I have any dissatisfactions with Akatsuki, though.

-However, it is pleasant to perform side-by-side like this with my friends from the same club every once in awhile.
+However, it is pleasant to perform side-by-side like this with my companions from the same club every once in awhile.
 {% endbubble %}

 {% bubble Kaoru %}